DGSConsulting/SOP-Designer/README.md

 ## 📂 File Structure

 ```
-sop-builder/
+SOP-Designer/
 ├── index.html    # Complete application
-└── README.md     # Documentation
+├── README.md     # Documentation
+└── LICENSE       # MIT License
 ```

 ---

 ## 🤝 Contributing

-Spotted a bug or have a feature request?
+Contributions are welcome!

-Open an [issue](../../issues) or submit a pull request.
+* Open an [issue](../../issues) for bug reports or feature requests
+* Submit a pull request if you’d like to improve the tool

 ---

 ## 📜 License

+This project is licensed under the [MIT License](LICENSE).
-MIT License – free for personal or commercial use.
+Free for personal or commercial use.

 ---